-Solid waste operators in Iowa are among some of the most safety-conscious managers that Iowa Municipalities Workers' Compensation (IMWCA) loss control staff is privileged to work with.
-IMWCA currently serves most of the publically-owned solid waste facilities including landfills, recycling centers, transfer stations and household hazardous waste sites.
+Solid waste operators in Iowa are among some of the most safety-conscious managers that Iowa Municipalities Workers' Compensation (IMWCA) safety and risk improvement staff is privileged to work with.
+IMWCA currently serves most of the publicly-owned solid waste facilities, including landfills, recycling centers, transfer stations and household hazardous waste sites.

-In an effort to further assist our members to develop and maintain safe and compliant work environments, IMWCA has developed this electronic manual to help identify requirements of solid waste operations based on their most common exposures.
+To further assist our members in developing and maintaining safe and compliant work environments, IMWCA has developed this electronic manual to help identify requirements of solid waste operations based on their most common exposures.

 In this manual, we attempt to identify many of the safety standards that apply to landfill, recycling, composting and transfer station operations under OSHA 1910 General Industry Standards and 1926 Construction Standards.
-We provide a link to the OSHA standard for further detail and key points that operators must consider in developing these programs.
+We provide a link to the OSHA standard for further details and key points that operators must consider in developing these programs.
 We also attach links to Model OSHA programs to help members comply with these regulations.

-IMWCA provides free online training that may be used to meet training requirements of these standards.
+IMWCA provides free online training that may be used to meet the training requirements of these standards.
 In some cases, Continuing Education Units (CEU) are available through Kirkwood Community College for mandatory DNR training.